Bòrd na Gàidhlig receives a Grant-in-Aid award from the Scottish Government for each financial year so that it can meet its aims and obligations.

 - Students undertaking a PGDE in Gaelic Education (both Primary and Secondary – Gaelic as a subject and subjects through the medium of Gaelic)

-- Students undertaking a Gaelic Education Undergraduate Degree, (BA or MA Education or MA Gàidhlig with Education) – (no more than 2 grants in total will be approved for each student during their undergraduate degree course.)
+- Students undertaking a Gaelic Education Undergraduate Degree, (BA, MA Education or MA Gàidhlig with Education)

 Closing Date for Applications

-It is important that any application clearly demonstrates that the project is open to, and for the benefit of the whole community.
+It is important that any application clearly demonstrates that the group is open to, and for the benefit of the whole community.

 The Early Years Fund is not open to applications from individuals.